Group-Projecy/App-Release-GooglePlay/README.md

 # Google PLay #
-Awaiting Review will update in near future with link to play page
+Awaiting Review will update in near future with link to play page Image in file shows release is under review will update soon hopefully
 # login details #
 username : pgarfield@gmail.com
 password: password